Boxer (dog breed): History

 The Boxer is a hunting mastiff developed in Germany in the late 19th century from the now extinct Bullenbeisser, a dog of English Mastiff descent, and Bulldogs brought in from Great Britain.
 The Bullenbeisser had been working as a hunting dog for centuries, employed in the pursuit of bear, wild boar, and deer.
 Its task was to seize the prey and hold it until the hunters arrived.
 In later years, faster dogs were favored and a smaller Bullenbeisser was bred in Brabant, in northern Belgium.
 The Brabanter Bullenbeisser is generally accepted as being a direct ancestor of today's Boxer.

 In 1894, three Germans, Friedrich Robert, Elard König, and R. Höpner, decided to stabilize the breed and put it on exhibition at a dog show.
-This was done in Munich in 1896, and the year before they founded the first Boxer Club, the Deutscher Boxer Club.
+This was done in Munich in 1896, the year before they founded the first Boxer Club, the Deutscher Boxer Club.
 The club went on to publish the first Boxer breed standard in 1904, a detailed document that has not been changed much since.